stateless-minds/cyber-stasis/README.md

 * **Do what you do in real life** - Ask for things you need and supply things you provide.
 * **Rankings** - Rankings reflect the level of contribution and usefulness of members to society.
 They take all factors into account and are calculated by a formula.
 The Reputation Index is the score in the game.
 Provide more than you consume and become the most valuable member of society!
 * **No collection of user data** - Cyber Stasis does not collect any personal user data.
-* **User generated content is fictional** - All user generated content is fictional and creators are responsibile for it.
+* **User generated content is fictional** - All user generated content is fictional and creators are not responsibile for it.
 * **If you like it support it** - This is an open source community project.
 Feel free to improve it or fork it and use it for your projects.
 Donations are welcome.

 ## Screenshots